 Charles Marsh: Weeks later, Hudgins was visited by an old acquaintance and seminary classmate, H. Hansel Stembridge, Jr. The two ministers had enjoyed theological discussions and social outings together during their student years at the Southern Baptist Theological Seminary, though they had not maintained strong ties since graduation in 1934.
 Hudgins and Stembridge would exchange courtesies if they saw each other at the annual Southern Baptist Convention, but the dramatically different directions their ministries had taken made it difficult for the two to find common ground.

-Stembridge had become increasingly drawn to a faith which fostered racial justice; his tenure at churches in Georgia, Tennessee, Kentucky, North Carolina and Virginia was always fragile, and sometimes shortened by his unwillingness to keep quiet on controversial issues.
+Stembridge had become increasingly drawn to a faith that fostered racial justice; his tenure at churches in Georgia, Tennessee, Kentucky, North Carolina and Virginia was always fragile, and sometimes shortened by his unwillingness to keep quiet on controversial issues.
 In 1961, while pastor at the First Baptist Church of Lynchburg, Virginia, Stembridge welcomed into the Sunday morning service a group of black students from the local Lynchburg Seminary.
 At the end of the service, church leaders complained to Stembridge about his decision.
-They emphasized to him the congregation’s complete support of the church’s closed door policy: blacks would not be allowed to enter the church.
+They emphasized to him the congregation’s complete support of the church’s closed-door policy: blacks would not be allowed to enter the church.
 After a week of soul-searching, Stembridge explained in a sermon the following Sunday that if a segregated church was what parishioners wanted, then he could no longer continue as their pastor.
 Aside from the support of a local rabbi and priest–which only heightened evangelical resentment–Stembridge stood alone with his theological convictions.
 The church leaders encouraged a speedy resignation.

 The Lynchburg experience solidified Stembridge’s growing awareness that ministry in a mainline southern Baptist church was incompatible with his understanding of faith.
 To be sure, the denomination counted among its members courageous clergymen like Clarence Jordon, T. B. Maston, Will D. Campbell, and Stembridge’s close friend, Carlyle Marney, but the difficulties of sustaining a pastorate in a traditional setting seemed to be insurmountable.
 Although the Southern Baptist Convention had voiced support of Brown vs. Board in 1954, segregation continued to be widely accepted as God’s good design for humanity.
 And in Lynchburg, segregation was preached with cavalier assurance by the town’s Protestant clergy, including the young Jerry Falwell whose newly-founded Thomas Road Baptist Church adhered to strict closed door policies.
 (In these years, Falwell stated in no uncertain terms his opposition to any meddling of Christians in political matters: “Nowhere are we commissioned to reform the externals.
 We are not told to wage war against bootleggers, liquor stores, gamblers, murderers, prostitutes, racketeers, prejudiced persons, or institutions, or any other existing evil as such.”(1)